 Is Netflix down?
-In this page you can find the latest problems involving Netflix as reported by our users.
-Thanks to our technology, we are able to detect Netflix problems in real time and locate the exact location of the outages, as experienced by our users.
+On this page, you can find the latest problems involving Netflix as reported by our users.
+Thanks to our technology, we are able to detect Netflix problems in real-time and locate the exact location of the outages, as experienced by our users.

 Check the statistics below to see if you are the only one experiencing problems with Netflix in your area.

 Most common problems reported in the last 48 hours